Johnson & Johnson's Covid-19 vaccine gets the nod from CDC - KION546

 Overall, non-fatal serious adverse events were infrequent, according to the FDA’s analysis, and there were no reported cases of anaphylaxis following vaccination in the trial.
 There have been a small number of severe allergic reactions with the Moderna and Pfizer/BioNTech vaccines.
 For example, in the first week of the Pfizer vaccine rollout, there were only 29 cases out of 1.9 million doses administered, according to the CDC.

-More research is needed to now for sure, but the FDA analysis also hinted that the J&J vaccine may help prevent asymptomatic infections.
+More research is needed to know for sure, but the FDA analysis also hinted that the J&J vaccine may help prevent asymptomatic infections.

 A January study from the CDC showed that most coronavirus cases are spread by people without symptoms.
 If a vaccine prevented asymptomatic infection, it might help reduce opportunities to transmit the disease — not just keep the vaccinated from getting sick.